abhishekmardiya/next16-commerce/STEPS.md

 - Since we learned the donut pattern, let's use it for something else as well.
 I want to hide the some categories if theres many.
 Notice the individual server components here.
 We again want to avoid excessive client side JS, so avoid creating API endpoints and converting everything.
 Replace div with ShowMore client wrapper and React.Children to maintain our separation of concerns.
 Now, we have this reusable and interactive ShowMore wrapper, and reusable categories.
 Notice the boundaries client and server, donut pattern again.
 - The compositional power of server components, Categories is passed into this ShowMore, handles its own data.
 Both can be used freely all over the app.
 - Donut pattern can be used for anything, like carousels and modals more.
 Actually using it for the modal, showcase modal boundary donut pattern again.
-- Now we have a pretty good architecture and best practice RSC patterns, which means we can move further to the last issue, the most fun part.
+- Now we have a pretty good architecture and best practice RSC patterns, which means we can move further to the last issue.

 ## Discuss dynamic issues

 - The last issue is a lack of static rendering strategies leading to additional server costs and degraded performance.
 Demo again the problems.
 - See build output: The entire app is entirely dynamic, problem is clear.
 Every page has a dynamic API dependency.
-- This is preventing us from using static rendering and for example ISR, even though so much of the app is static.
+- This is preventing us from using static rendering benefits and for example using ISR, even though so much of the app is static.
 - Wasting server resources constantly, quickly gets expensive.
 Crawlers will wait for content and it can be indexed, and the QWV is not terrible, but it's slower than it needs to be and redundant.
 Why is this happening?
 - The main culprit is actually this auth check in my layout.
 My header is hiding my user profile, which is using cookies, which is forcing dynamic rendering.
 Auth check in layout, which I definitely need.
 Classic mistake.
 Everything I do is now dynamically being run on the server.
 - Even my non-user personalized content on my home screen like the featured product, I need to suspend too to avoid blocking the page, and even my about page which doesn't even have a dynamic API dep!
 Because remember, my pages are either be static OR dynamic.